 Pincushion Place Names by Wendy Turner Webster

 For a vintage-style wedding, this is an alternative way to display place names at the top table.
-Odd or mismatched cups and saucers can be picked up cheaply from charity or brick-a-brac shops and turned into a pincushion with just a scrap of material, some stuffing, and craft glue.
-I found the hat pin at a local antique market and the rest of the trinkets are just random buttons, beads and broken bits of jewellery I found lurking in the back of a dusty drawer!
+Odd or mismatched cups and saucers can be picked up cheaply from thrift stores or flea markets and turned into a pincushion with just a scrap of material, some stuffing, and craft glue.
+I found the hat pin at a local antique market and the rest of the trinkets are just random buttons, beads and broken bits of jewelry I found lurking in the back of a dusty drawer!
 Oh and there’s a snippet of lace in there too for good measure.
-As a nice touch, you may tell your guests to keep their personalised pincushions as a memento of the special day!
+As a nice touch, you may tell your guests to keep their personalized pincushions as a memento of the day!